oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 ## Task 8: Run the compiled Java file

-1. Return to Cloud Shell and run the following commands to set two variables.
+1. Return to Cloud Shell and run the following commands to define two variables: **BUCKET** and **COMPARTMENT**.
 In the example below, replace `your-compartment-ocid` with the compartment OCID for your target database.

     ```bash
     $ <copy>export BUCKET=DataSafeAuditData</copy>